Dublin - NbS for a more sustainable city by 2030

 Actions:

-The NBS in Table 1 are all generic actions proposed by Dublin City Council to sustainably address some of the challenges facing the city.
+The NbS in Table 1 are all generic actions proposed by Dublin City Council to sustainably address some of the challenges facing the city.
 In the Development Plan, sustainable urban drainage systems (e.g. permeable paving, swales, green roofs, rain water harvesting, detention basins, ponds and...

 Lessons learned: